Oklahoma City Air Logistics Complex

 The Oklahoma City Air Logistics Complex (OC-ALC) Tinker Air Force Base, Oklahoma is one of the largest units in the Air Force Materiel Command.
 The complex performs programmed depot maintenance on the C/KC-135, B-1B, B-52 and E-3 aircraft; expanded phase maintenance on the Navy E-6 aircraft; and maintenance, repair and overhaul of F100, F101, F108, F110, F117, F118, F119, F135, and TF33 engines for the Air Force, Air Force Reserve, Air National Guard, Navy and foreign military sales.
 Additionally, the complex is responsible for the maintenance, repair and overhaul of a myriad of Air Force and Navy airborne accessory components, and the development and sustainment of a diverse portfolio of operational flight programs, test program sets, automatic test equipment, and industrial automation software.

 It was established as the Oklahoma Air Depot Control Area Command on 19 Jan 1943.
 Activated on 1 Feb 1943.
 Redesignated as: Oklahoma City Air Service Command on 17 May 1943; Oklahoma City Air Technical Service Command on 14 Nov 1944; Oklahoma Air Materiel Area on 2 Jul 1946; Oklahoma City Air Logistics Center on 1 Apr 1974; Oklahoma City Air Logistics Complex on 10 Jul 2012.

+The 22 Air Depot was assigned to the Oklahoma City Air Depot Control Area (later, Oklahoma City Air Service) Command at the Oklahoma City Air Depot (later Tinker Field), 8 Aug 1942 - 31 December 1943, after which it was reassigned to the China-Burma-India Air Service Command.

 On 15 January 1988, the 2871st Test Squadron was activated at Tinker Air Force Base, assigned to the Oklahoma City Air Logistics Center.
-It was redesignated the 10th Test Squadron on 1 October 1992, later being inactivated, and its resources and personnel absorbed by another unit.
+It was redesignated the 10th Test Squadron on 1 October 1992.
+It was inactivated on 18 March 1994, and its resources and personnel absorbed by the 10th Flight Test Squadron.